ashlibaldwin/ai-meal-planner/README.md

 - **More recipes, still fast**: add simple search and filters, paginate results, and cache generated plans so common requests return quickly.
 - **Sign‑in and saved plans**: log in, come back to your plan, and add/manage your own recipes.
+- **Recipe management**: create, edit, and delete custom recipes; import recipes from popular cooking websites; share recipes with friends and family.
 - **Grocery handoff**: optionally send the shopping list to a retailer API (e.g., Instacart/Walmart) when ready.

 ## License